ahettlin/angular-cli-workshop/exercises/Exercise-5.md

 When the update is complete, you should see several changes in your `package.json` file.
 If you made a jump in the major version, you might also see code changes.
 There are logs in the console describing all the changes that were made, if any.
 This is similar to using `ng add` in that packages updated with this command can perform additional actions so that you don't manually have to refactor your code in case the package deprecates or removes APIs.

 This particular command we just ran only updated the core Angular dependencies.
-It is up to you to also upgrade any other dependencies you feel you should update (i.e. 3<sup>rd</sup> party packages).
+It is up to you to also upgrade any other dependencies you feel you should update (i.e. ESLint that we ignored above, or 3<sup>rd</sup> party packages).

 Your project should still build and run just fine with `ng serve` as long as there were no breaking changes that need fixed.